iwarner/CodeBlender-Middleman/source/localizable/docs/front-end.md

 * JQuery Only
     * Use Google AJAX Libraries to serve this
 * Unit Tests
-* Utilise Javacript Templates - dot / plates etc
+* Utilise JavaScript Templates - dot / plates etc

 ## Validation of Code